-It was high time for a catch up with my friend Nyla, so we got together a week ago Saturday.
-We decided to meet in an area of town where there are many bar and restaurant choices, on King Street West between Spadina and Bathurst.
+It was time for a catch up with my friend Nyla, so we got together a week ago Saturday.
+We decided to meet in a part of town where there are many bar and restaurant choices, on King Street West between Spadina and Bathurst (in Toronto).

-It was one of those beautiful early summer evenings where a jacket or sweater were not needed.
+It was one of those beautiful early summer evenings where a sweater was not needed.
 In fact, it was the first of the warm nights this season and it was delightful to be outdoors.
 The open air patios were full and the street was bustling with a fun party atmosphere.

-First we headed up to the rooftop of a club for cocktails, where we found a perfect spot to talk.
+First we headed up to a rooftop patio of a club, where we found a perfect spot to talk and enjoy a cocktail.
 The sun was just beginning to set and it was quite gorgeous up there.

 Then we went back down to the street, hoping to get into a certain restaurant that I’ve been wanting to try.
 But without a reservation the place in mind couldn’t seat us for an hour.
 So we agreed to check it out in the future and went in search of another place.